m-r-tanha/Knowledge/README.md

 1. **Baseline**.
 Simple forecasting methods such as persistence and averages.
 2. **Autoregression**.
 The Box-Jenkins process and methods such as SARIMA.
 3. **Exponential Smoothing**.
 Single, double and triple exponential smoothing methods.
 4. **Linear Machine Learning**.
-Linear regression methods and variants such as regularization.
+Linear regression methods and variants such as regularization.
 5. **Nonlinear Machine Learning**. kNN, decision trees, support vector regression and more.
 6. **Ensemble Machine Learning**.
 Random forest, gradient boosting, stacking and more.